 A lot of times, it’s easy to get negative, but try to keep it positive–remember, you’re trying to encourage patriotism and pride.
 With pride in our great nation, we will become great.

 9ijakids has a number of games that can help children learn more about Nigeria and have a sense of pride.
-Play our 9ija Citizenship Test, 9ija Heroes or Who Wants to Be a Brainiac for fun learning and game to plant the seeds of patriotism.
+Play our 9ija Citizenship Test, Colour the Flag Who Wants to Be a Brainiac for fun learning games to plant the seeds of patriotism.